nag2mani/coding-agent/README.md

 # hermit

 An autonomous, privacy-first local personal agent powered by Ollama and Gemma.
-Talk to it from your terminal, Telegram, WhatsApp, or Google Chat — every model call stays on your machine.
+Talk to it from your terminal every model call stays on your machine.

 ---